Allergies In Babies

 What’s the best way to treat allergies in babies?

 Avoidance.
-Avoiding your child’s trigger substances should be the cornerstone of her allergy management plan.
-So that may mean switching to a hypoallergenic laundry soap or keeping peanuts out of the house — and instructing grandparents and child care providers to keep them away from your child too.
+Avoiding your child’s trigger substances should be the cornerstone of his or her allergy management plan.
+So that may mean switching to a hypoallergenic laundry soap or keeping peanuts out of the house—and instructing grandparents and child care providers to keep them away from your child too.

 Medications may help ease your child’s allergy symptoms.
 An antihistamine (such as Benadryl) can control the itching, hives and runny nose that accompany certain environmental allergies.
-Your child’s doctor may also order daily meds to control allergy symptoms.
-Immunotherapy, or “allergy shots” that essentially expose your child to small amounts of the allergen in an attempt to desensitize her, can also be helpful.
+Your child’s doctor may also order daily medications to control allergy symptoms.
+Immunotherapy, or “allergy shots” that essentially expose your child to small amounts of the allergen in an attempt to desensitize him or her can also be helpful.

 A lot of kids outgrow their allergies, though, so be sure to weigh the risks and benefits of any proposed treatment with your child’s allergist.